-What are the differences between Mint Mobile and Tello?
+Mint Mobile vs. Tello: Which should you get?

 - Must buy in bulk

-- Low prices
+- Low cost to get started

 - Hotspot included

-Tello is less expensive than Mint Mobile if you don't need much data.
-That being said, Tello falls short with its network that can't match the coverage offered by Mint Mobile's T-Mobile based service.
-If you are covered by Tello, it can be a great choice and can save you a lot of money.
-Still, Mint Mobile makes the most sense for people that need their phone to work in more places and Mint's multi-month savings obfuscate the price difference.
+Since switching to T-Mobile's network for coverage, Tello's plan stands up much more favorably compared to Mint.
+Tello lets you build a completely custom plan, so if you know exactly what you need, you can avoid over-buying data.
+Still, even with its fewer plans, Mint Mobile comes with more for less if you're willing to renew for six months or more.
+You can also bring your renewals down to three months with more than one line for maximum savings.
+Tello and Mint both work with a wide range of unlocked phones that work on T-Mobile's network.

-Plenty of data
+Mint Mobile vs. Tello: Plenty of data either way

-Mint Mobile keeps things simple with unlimited talk and text on all of its plans and data comes in three sizes that should work for most people.
-Tello lets you customize a plan to fit your needs precisely so you only need to pay for what you use.
-When it comes down to it, unless you're getting the bigger six or 12-month terms from Mint Mobile, Tello is going to be cheaper.
-In the end, the biggest question is whether the Sprint network provides the coverage you will need.
+Mint Mobile keeps things simple with unlimited talk and text on all of its plans, and data comes in four sizes that should work for most people.
+Tello lets you customize a plan to fit your needs precisely, so you only need to pay for what you use.
+Mint's data plans will make more sense for most people, but if you only need basic service, Tello is a great low-cost option.
+Tello is also one of the few carriers to offer a talk and text-only plan for those that want to stick to a basic phone.

-Thankfully, with Tello, there are no contracts and with a one month term, you aren't stuck with a plan for long if it doesn't work out.

 |Mint Mobile